 Why People Dance Tango

 The reason we dance tango is deeply tied to the somber side of life.
-Some people claim they dance tango because they enjoy tango music, yet they could simply listen to it at home.
-Others say they appreciate the movements, but those can be found in other dance forms as well.
-Some argue they are drawn to the unrestrained nature of tango, but martial arts could provide similar satisfaction.
-Others highlight the artistic challenges of tango, though ballet arguably sets an even higher standard.
+Some people claim they dance tango because they like tango music—yet music can be enjoyed at home.
+Others say they appreciate the elegance of the movements—but that can be found in other dance forms as well.
+Some argue they are drawn to the unrestrained nature of tango—but martial arts could provide similar satisfaction.
+Others highlight the artistic challenges of tango—though ballet arguably sets an even higher standard.
 If these were the only reasons people danced tango, then tango itself might not exist—because there are countless alternatives.

 Tango triumphs for a unique reason.
 While most dances are created to celebrate life, tango serves a different purpose.
 It was born from the sorrows of the less fortunate, offering them a refuge.
 They do not come to the milonga to show off, but to expose their vulnerability and seek solace.
 Tango allows them to dance through their loneliness, homesickness, nostalgia, and grief.
 It offers a shoulder to lean on, a sanctuary for their wounds, a way to quench their thirst for love, and a chance to touch and be touched by another human being.